dtavana/FBU-TwitterClient/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!

+## Improvements
+* Allow a user to click on an image and inflate the image in a different view

 ## Video Walkthrough